johndunne2019/pands-project/README.md

 **Lady Tasting Tea**

 Apart from the Fisher Iris data set Ronald Fisher is also famous for another problem set called Lady Tasting Tea.
-Fisher published the experiemnt in his book - The Design of Experiments.The experiment originated when a lady claimed to be able to tell simply from tasting a cup of tea whether the tea or the milk had been infused first.
+Fisher published the experiment in his book - The Design of Experiments.The experiment originated when a lady claimed to be able to tell simply from tasting a cup of tea whether the tea or the milk had been infused first.
 Fisher set about disproving this claim by designing the experiment which consisted of 8 cups of tea, 4 made with the tea infused first and 4 made with the milk infused first.

 ## Introduction to the Fisher's Iris Data Set